complete-dope/codex/content/posts/Github-and-Node-Modules.md

 Problems:
 1. many people working on same file, potential conflict
 2. you working on a seperate feature , others working on other features
+3. you deployed branch on prod and then rebased the branch, that leads to fast-forward errors cause remote feat branch doesnt know about these rebased commits

 ## Best way to merge branches together
 `Rebase` :